St Joseph School, Manauli Surat

-The school is proud to announce extraordinary achievements in the CBSE Class X board exams.
-Leading the pack is Shikha, whose stellar performance secured the highest score of 93%, setting a benchmark for excellence and dedication.
-Following closely behind, Kritika shines with a remarkable score of 91.2%, showcasing exceptional intellect and diligence.
-Not far behind, Khushi claims the third position with an impressive 89.4%, demonstrating a strong work ethic and perseverance.
+The school has proudly announced the extraordinary achievements of its students in the CBSE Class X board exams.
+Leading the pack is Shikha, who scored the highest 93%, setting a benchmark of excellence and dedication.
+Following closely behind, Kritika shone with a remarkable score of 91.2%.
+Not far behind, Khushi claimed the third place with 89.4%.

 Join Whatsapp Channel of The Tribune for latest updates.